 - detecting multiple occurrences of a binding site in oligomeric structures, and

 - coping with arbitrary annotation inconsistencies and structural artifacts.

 Moreover, ASCONA is also able to deal with point mutations.
 Given its high reliability and efficient performance, ASCONA is a perfectly suited tool for preprocessing protein structure ensembles that shall be used for modeling protein flexibility.

 ASCONA uses a fragment based search strategy that consists of the following steps:

-ASCONA is freely available for academic use for Linux.
-Non-academic users can get an evaluation licence free of charge.
+ASCONA is freely available for academic users for Linux (64 and 32bit) as well as Mac and Windows as part of our NAOMI ChemBio Suite.
+Non-academic users can get an evaluation license free of charge.
 Only minimal setup steps are required to run ASCONA.
-All feedback (ascona(at)zbh.uni-hamburg.de) is highly appreciated.
+All feedback is hightly appreciated.